 The report advocates progress on four fronts:

-The report builds on the Four Presidents' report 'Towards a genuine Economic and Monetary Union'.
-The latter was issued in 2012 at the height of the financial and sovereign debt crisis, which revealed a number of weaknesses in the architecture of the EMU.
+The report builds on the Four presidents' report 'Towards a genuine Economic and Monetary Union', published in 2012 at the height of the financial and sovereign debt crisis, which revealed a number of weaknesses in the architecture of the EMU.

 In recent years, the EU member states and EU institutions have taken a number of steps to address these shortcomings.
-They introduced institutional innovations such as the establishment of the European Stability Mechanism (ESM) as a permanent crisis management mechanism, took a decision to activate financial assistance for member states experiencing difficulties, strengthened fiscal and economic surveillance, and put in place two key pillars of the banking union - the Single Supervisory Mechanism and the Single Resolution Mechanism.
-Many member states have also embarked on an ambitious reform agenda.
+They introduced institutional innovations such as the establishment of the European Stability Mechanism (ESM) - a permanent crisis management mechanism, took a decision to activate financial assistance for member states experiencing difficulties, strengthened fiscal and economic surveillance, and put in place two key pillars of the banking union - the Single Supervisory Mechanism and the Single Resolution Mechanism.
+Many member states have also started ambitious reforms.